Balegore/rock_papper_scissors/README.md

-a simple rock paerp scissors game that will be made for console first and have a user interface added in a later lesson
+a simple rock paper scissors game that will be made for console first and have a user interface added in a later lesson